Golden Teacher Mushroom Strain: Best Strain For Beginner Growers

 A strain is essentially a distinct cultivar various growers have created through selective breeding.
 In order to qualify as a strain, the sample must have measurable and repeatable traits or characteristics between generations — such as differences in chemical makeup or growth patterns.

 Many experts argue that most “strains” don’t technically qualify as strains at all and are merely marketing terms used to sell spores or grow kits.
 Some vendors will make up names for stock they’re trying to sell and associate seemingly random growth traits or effect profiles without justification.

 A true strain is made by either harvesting a phenotypically unique sample from the wild or through selective breeding.
 Selective breeding is what’s allowed growers to develop strains with larger caps, enhanced disease resistance, higher potency levels, or albino characteristics.

 Related: List of All Known Magic Mushroom Strains.

 |Suggested Substrate||Brown Rice Flour + Vermiculite (BRF Tek)|

 Golden Teacher Variations & Genetic Relatives

 Golden Teachers have been around for a long time and have been the dominant strain on the market for decades.
-It’s very likely that many of the strains listed on the market today are either Golden Teachers rebranded as something else or are were selectively bred or crossed from Golden Teachers.
+Many of the strains listed on the market today likely are either Golden Teachers rebranded as something else or were selectively bred or crossed from Golden Teachers.